Infinitesimally rigid Lie foliations with dense leaves: Introduction

-where $\mathrm{Gr}_k(M)\to M$ is the Grassmannian bundle of $k$-planes on $M$.
-Rigidity being a strong property, few examples of rigid foliations are known.
-Hamilton \cite{Hamilton} proved a rigidity result for Riemannian foliations with all leaves compact, also called Hausdorff foliations, showing that such a foliation is rigid if its generic leaf $L$ satisfies $H^{1}(L)=0$.
+Few examples of rigid foliations are known to date.
+Hamilton \cite{Hamilton} proved a rigidity result for Riemannian foliations with all leaves compact, also called Hausdorff foliations, showing that such a foliation is rigid provided that its generic leaf $L$ satisfies $H^{1}(L)=0$.
 Different versions of this result have been obtained independently throughout the years \cite{langevin}, \cite{epstein},\cite{rui}.
-Another rigidity result by El Kacimi Alaoui and Nicolau \cite{kacimi} concerns a class of non-Riemannian foliations obtained by suspending linear foliations on tori with suitable linear Anosov diffeomorphisms.
-A special case of their result was obtained before by Ghys and Sergiescu \cite{ghys}.
+To our knowledge, these are the only examples of rigid Riemannian foliations known to date.
+Beyond the Riemannian case, El Kacimi Alaoui and Nicolau \cite{kacimi} established rigidity for a class of foliations obtained by suspending linear foliations on tori with suitable linear Anosov diffeomorphisms.
+A special case of their result was obtained before by Ghys-Sergiescu \cite{ghys}.
+Finally, the orbit foliation of the Weyl chamber flow was shown to be infinitesimally rigid by Kanai \cite{Kanai} and Konenko \cite{Konenko}, while rigidity was established by Katok-Spatzier \cite{Katok}.
+For a survey on (infinitesimal) rigidity of foliations, we refer the reader to \cite[\S\!1.5.1 and \S\!1.5.2]{Asaoka}.